Ashleyw27/Ashleyw27.github.io/password_generator/README.md

 ## What I Learned
 I learned many new concepts and skills while creating this password generator.
 A few of which include:
 * How functions work
-* How to structure objects
 * The best uses for For Loops
 * What variables are and how to declare them
-* What an index is and the proper way to count them (starting from 0)
+* What an index is and the proper way to count indices (starting from 0)
 * The benefits of arrays